Good Carbs vs Bad Carbs

 Your Great-Great Grandmother Knew Better

 Your great-great grandmother would know potatoes.
 She’d be wary (and we should be, too) of potato chips, not to mention French fries with chili cheese sauce.
-She’d recognize fresh strawberries and oats, not Fruit Loops With Strawberries.
-She’d know whole-grain bread, not Bagel Bites.
+She’d recognize fresh strawberries and oats, not strawberry flavored breakfast cereal.
+She’d know whole-grain bread, not bagel snack chips.

-If she were from Italy, she’d know fresh tomatoes, garlic, and herbs, not Chef Boyardee.
+If she were from Italy, she’d know fresh tomatoes, garlic, and herbs, not canned tomato sauce.

 What, more specifically, are real, or good, carbs?
 They’re fresh fruits; fresh vegetables; whole grains like oats, barley, whole-grain couscous, brown rice, quinoa, millet, and sprouted whole-grain bread; starchy vegetables like potatoes, corn, and yams; and legumes like black beans, peas, and pinto beans.

 Does the above look like our Western diet?
 Not even close!
-The main features of the Western diet are lots of meat; full-fat dairy foods like butter and cheese; and processed, super-calorie-dense carbs full of fat, salt, and/or sugar, such as donuts, corn chips, white-flour bread, macaroni and cheese, pretzels, Cheerios, Rice a Roni, and cereal bars.
+The main features of the Western diet are lots of meat; full-fat dairy foods like butter and cheese; and processed, super-calorie-dense carbs full of fat, salt, and/or sugar, such as donuts, corn chips, white-flour bread, macaroni and cheese, pretzels and cereal bars.

 In short, the Western diet has lots of everything except fruits, vegetables, legumes, and whole grains.